I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 The 50/20/30 budget helps to take some of the guesswork out of budgeting by creating a basic guideline.
 It looks like this:

-- 50% of your budget should go toward non-discretionary spendings like housing, utilities, transportation, and food.
+- 50% of your budget should go toward non-discretionary spending like housing, utilities, transportation, and food

-- 30% of your budget should go toward discretionary spendings such as entertainment, vacations, and shopping.
+- 30% of your budget should go toward discretionary spending such as entertainment, vacations, and shopping

 It’s important to have financial goals for yourself!
 Setting financial goals helps you to determine where you should be prioritizing your money every month.